juniorrojas/algovivo/README.md

   <img src="media/locomotion.gif" width="250px">
 </a>

-Instead of implementing simulations using explicit position update rules and manually derived force functions, we can implement simulations using [gradient-based optimization on differentiable energy functions](https://medium.com/@juniorrojas/physics-based-simulation-via-backpropagation-on-energy-functions-6d3b0e93f5fb) and compute forces using automatic differentiation.
+Instead of implementing simulations using explicit position update rules and manually derived force functions, we can implement simulations using [gradient-based optimization on differentiable energy functions](https://medium.com/@juniorrojas/physics-based-simulation-via-backpropagation-on-energy-functions-6d3b0e93f5fb) and compute forces and other derivatives using automatic differentiation.

-For example, AD can be used for [energy minimization](https://github.com/juniorrojas/hookean-springs-pytorch) and [numerical integration](https://github.com/juniorrojas/springs-integration-pytorch) for mass-spring systems.
+Automatic differentiation can be used for [energy minimization](https://github.com/juniorrojas/hookean-springs-pytorch) and [numerical integration](https://github.com/juniorrojas/springs-integration-pytorch).
 This repository contains energy functions for Neo-Hookean triangles, controllable muscles, gravity, terrain collision and friction.
 The energy functions are implemented in C++, compiled to LLVM IR, differentiated with [Enzyme](https://github.com/EnzymeAD/Enzyme), compiled to WASM, and wrapped as a JavaScript library.

 ## quick start